jimbrake/Slides-Papers-Reports/Floating_point/README.md

 ### 1972 Optimal floating point format
 https://github.com/jimbrake/Slides-Papers-Reports/tree/main/Talks_sorted_by_year/1972_Optimal_floating-point_format
-Observation that short floats can be zero extended by putting the exponent and mantissa signs in the middle
-Later observed that bit reversing the mantissa and intermixing it with the exponent, zero extension is only needed on the most significant end
+Observation that short floats can be zero extended by putting the exponent and mantissa signs in the middle Later observed that bit reversing the mantissa and intermixing it with the exponent, zero extension is only needed on the most significant end.

 ### 1977 Variable length data formats
 https://github.com/jimbrake/Slides-Papers-Reports/tree/main/Talks_sorted_by_year/1977_Variable_length_data_formats